 Yes.
-Water consumption associated with our operations makes up 3.1% of our total footprint.
-This is about evenly split between direct consumption as described in this section (mainly for use in buildings, cooling, landscaping, and production of high-purity water for manufacturing) and indirect consumption associated with generation of the electricity we use in our facilities.
+Water withdrawal associated with our operations makes up 2% of our total water footprint.
+This is roughly evenly split between direct consumption (mainly for use in buildings, cooling, landscaping, and production of high-purity water for manufacturing) and indirect consumption associated with generation of the electricity we use in our facilities.

-To learn more about HP Water Management Initiatives, see the Operations section of the HP Sustainable Impact Report at www.hp.com/go/report.
+See detailed information in the Operations section of the 2021 HP Sustainable Impact Report at: www.hp.com/go/report.

 1 NEWater (ultra-purified wastewater used in manufacturing operations, landscaping, and plumbing in Singapore) is currently our only reused source.